-- 19.2 Second First day of practice: - i) All drivers must be available for a maximum of five minutes for a media interview within half an hour of the end of free practice session 1. - ii) All drivers eliminated in Q1 or Q2 must make themselves available for media interviews immediately after the end of each session.
+19.3 Second day of practice:

+All drivers eliminated in Q1 or Q2 must make themselves available for media interviews immediately after the end of each session.
 In addition, all drivers who participated in Q3, and who are not required to take part in the post-qualifying press conference, must make themselves available for media interviews immediately after Q3.